Sepideh Ghanavati

 About Me

-I am an assistant professor in Computer Science at the School of Computing and Information Science (SCIS) at the University of Maine and the director of Privacy Engineering - Regulatory Compliance Lab (PERC_Lab).
-My research interests are in the areas of information privacy and security, software and requirements engineering and the Internet of Things (IoT).
-The interdisciplinary nature of this research requires me to employ a variety of research methods, including requirements and software engineering, natural language processing, machine learning, deep learning and empirical human studies.
+My research interests are in the areas of information privacy and security, privacy by design, software engineering, and programming comprehension.
+I apply my research to several applications such as the Internet of Things (IoT), Android, and iOS applications.
+The interdisciplinary nature of this research requires me to employ a variety of research methods, including requirements and software engineering, natural language processing, machine learning, deep learning, and empirical human studies.

 Find my PGP public key here. a